Malynda Hale

 Well, I really appreciate you giving back to me about that because I was anxious about even putting the question out there because it seems like a no-doi kind of

 question, but I was just finding myself getting really frustrated.
+Sure.

-Okay, let's let's start with: will you give me your name and a little bit about you?
+Okay, let's start with, will you give me your name and a little bit about you?
+Sure.
+My name is Melinda Hale.

-I am an actress and a singer.
+I am an actress and a singer

-By nature, that's what I've done my whole life, but I've been very involved in activism in the last 10 years.
+by nature.
+That's what I've done my whole life, but I've been very involved in activism in the last 10 years.

-And I'm currently the executive director of a non-profit called the New Evangelicals.
+And I'm currently the executive director of a nonprofit called the New Evangelicals.

 And we are progressive Christians that are trying to reclaim our faith and fight back against all the Christian nationalism that is plaguing the country right now.

-I'm definitely a multi-hyphenate person, but I'm involved in a lot of things, but it always comes back to what my values are and everything that I involve myself in, whether it's artistically, politically, or just conversationally.
+But it always comes back to what my values are and everything that I involve myself in, whether it's artistically, politically, or just conversationally.

 It's about just trying to make the world a better place.
+You said coming back to your values and morals, how were you raised?

 Yeah, so I was raised in Santa Barbara, California, two very loving parents, still married.
+They're going to be celebrating their 44th anniversary coming up, which is incredible.

+person of faith, I will say.
 And so we were raised in the church, very progressive church, very liberal, very accepting.

-And I was really just raised to treat people with respect and have empathy and learn about people's stories.
+And I was really just raised to treat people with respect and have empathy and

+learn about people's stories.
 I was exposed to diversity always.

 My parents never allowed anything to be off the table when it came to questions or critical thinking or wondering about anything.

-So I'm really, I feel very blessed that I grew up in the household that I did because it really shaped who I am now and has really informed everything that I do in my life from performing to activism.
+So I am really, I feel very blessed that I grew up in the household that I did because it really shaped who I am now

-asked for people to come on the show and talk about racism,
+and has really informed everything that I do in my life from performing to activism.
+The reason I asked for people to come on the show and talk about racism,

 I've been feeling like things have gotten really

-egregious lately
+egregious. lately

 with our president trying to reframe slavery

 with various states and municipalities changing the way American history is taught to our kids.
+All of this happening like this year, right?
+Lots of talk about both sides in slavery.

 many, many decades

-I don't know if it's all his fault, but it feels very regressive and icky.
+with this person in charge or whatever.
+I don't know if it's all his fault, but it feels very regressive and icky and like we've lost the plot.

 What are your feelings around that?
+Am I off?

 You're not off base at all.
+Okay.

 And I think it's by design.
+And I think, unfortunately,

-mindset of this current administration and a lot of people that follow it is if you ignore something, it will go away.
+the mindset of this current administration and a lot of people that follow it is if you ignore something, it will go away when really you have to address things head on in order to make progress, which is why that's the difference between progressives and conservatives.

+Progressive want to make progress, conservatives want to conserve.
 And what they're trying to conserve is this, honestly, this white Christian nationalist

 ideology and framework that serves that population specifically and ignores anything that happened in the past, but also ignores having to address it.
+And here's the thing.

-And here's the thing: if you feel guilt and shame about something, then you probably know that it was wrong, right?
+If you feel guilt and shame about something, then you probably know that it was wrong, right?

 And so I think when it comes to things like, you know, erasing slavery, changing museum exhibits,

+you know, taking things out of textbooks, it's like, what is the benefit of that?
+Like, why are we doing that?
 And it's because they don't want to be tied to the negativity of the past.

-But again, as speaking as a black woman who is in this space a lot, there's not a single person alive that blames current people for anything that happened in the past.
+But again, as speaking as a Black woman who is in this space a lot, there's not a single person alive that blames current people for anything that happened in the past.

-That's not at all what we're saying.
+That's not not at all what we're saying.
+We are simply saying that you benefit from it.

 So let's try to level the playing field and make sure that everybody is getting equal access.

-I mean, when we want to talk about the black community specifically, the reason that they are still behind economically and socioeconomically is because when you look back, one, we were banned from education, two, we were banned from owning houses, three, we were banned from having any form of generational wealth.
+I mean, when we want to talk about the black community specifically, the reason that they are still behind economically and socioeconomically is because when you look back, one, we were banned from education.

 And when we did have our own infrastructure in our own towns, they were burned down by white supremacists.
+So we've always

-willing to acknowledge that aspect of history, but then you want to act like we're the reason why we're behind, then you're being very disingenuous about it.
+act like we're the reason why we're behind, then you're being very disingenuous about it.

 And if this is something that you say that you believe in, which your actions aren't showing that, then you should be doing all of the work to make sure that everybody has the same opportunity and the same resources and the same footing to get ahead.

 Well, talk to me about the Christian right and white nationalism.
+Yeah, just describe to our listeners how you view that.

 For sure.